5 Steps to Create a Product Collection that Sells

 You may find it beneficial to create a digital or physical mood board.

 For example, patterns/prints are easily applied to bags but not to candles.
-Scents, color, keywords, and fonts are good elements to apply to candles and their labels.
+On the other hand, scents, keywords, and fonts are good elements to apply to candles and their labels.

 Choose 1 – 5 key elements to apply to your products.